 In the past few years, I’ve become more conscious of something disturbing that I do.

-I’ve realized I am a natural when it comes to internally beating myself up on a daily basis for pretty much anything—and everything—that goes wrong.
+I’ve realized I am a natural when it comes to internally beating myself up daily for pretty much anything—and everything—that goes wrong.

-In fact, when friends or family members come to us for guidance, we often use that knowledge in offering advice.
-We remember where we have been or where they have been in order to give the best help possible.
+When friends or family members come to us for guidance, we often use that knowledge in offering advice.
+We remember where we have been or where they have been to give the best help possible.
 We listen objectively, share suggestions in a loving way and are patient with them as they work out their difficulties.

+We are kind.
 We know what kindness is.
-We practice acts of kindness on a regular basis with family, friends, partners, colleagues, strangers and children…
+We practice acts of kindness regularly with family, friends, partners, colleagues, strangers, and children…

 But are we being kind to ourselves?

 “Stop beating yourself up about things from your past.
 Instead of slapping your forehead and asking, ‘What was I thinking,’ breath and ask yourself the kinder question, ‘What was I learning?” – Karen Salmansohn